 Elly Alexander, Librarian/Language Arts and Social Studies Department Head

 Albert Einstein Academy, Wilmington, DE www.einsteinday.org

-Your support and contributions allow Mrs. Washington to continue her virtual visits with classrooms all over the country, at no cost to the teachers who are bringing living history to their students during this interesting time.
+Your support and contributions allow Mrs. Washington to continue her virtual visits with classrooms all over the country and providing subsidies, when necessary, to the teachers who are delivering this unique programming to their students during this interesting time.